nessauraus/ClickClick/README.md

 # ClickClick
-My photography from the past year.
+Some of my photography from the past year.